-NZ sea lions are sometimes caught by vessels trawling for arrow squid (Smith & Baird 2005a, 2007a & b, Thompson & Abraham 2010a, Abraham & Thompson 2011).
 The trend in observed and estimated captures is downwards.
 Until recently, captures occurred most frequently in the SQU 6T fishery around the Auckland Islands, and a limit on the number of fishery-related mortalities in this fishery has been set since 1992 (Table 3).
-These limits have been determined using various approaches, but the current approach is to limit the number of sea lions estimated to have been captured using control rules calculated using the number of pups born in the previous two years.
+These limits have been determined using various approaches, but the current approach is the 5-year plan - 'Operational Plan to Manage the Incidental Capture of New Zealand Sea Lions in the Southern Squid Trawl Fishery (SQU6T).'
+(MPI 201).
+This plan was first developed in 2006 to set out all the regulatory and non-regulatory measures in place in the SQU6T fishery to manage and mitigate the capture of sea lions.
+The SQU6T Operational Plan is agreed by the Minister for Primary Industries and all operators intending to fish in the SQU6T fishery must sign and agree to the measures.

 Estimated captures for a year are calculated from the estimated strike rate per tow and the number of tows.
 The average length of tows has increased substantially over the past decade, but this should be incorporated in the estimated strike rate per tow, albeit with high uncertainty.
 The likely performance of candidate control rules has been tested using an integrated population and fishery model (Breen et al 2010).
-Candidate rules are assessed against management criteria developed and agreed in 2003 by a Technical Working Group comprising

-Ministry of Fisheries, DOC, NIWA, squid industry representatives, and environmental groups (details can be found in the Aquatic Environment and Biodiversity Annual Review 2012).
+Candidate rules are assessed against management criteria developed and agreed in 2003 by a Technical Working Group comprising Ministry of Fisheries, DOC, NIWA, squid industry representatives, and environmental groups (details can be found in the Aquatic Environment and Biodiversity Annual Review 2015).

 Sea Lion Exclusion Devices (SLEDs) were introduced into the SQU 6T fishery in 2001-02 and were in widespread use by 2004-05 leading to a sharp drop in observed incidental captures (Table 4).
 SLEDs are designed to allow sea lions to escape from a trawl and consist of a grid of steel bars that prevents sea lions entering the codend and an escape hole.
-From their introduction, SLEDs were subject to continuous design improvements for 10-15 years and, since 2007, a standard Mark 3/13 version has been used by all vessels in the SQU 6T fishery.
-Tows undertaken using an approved SLED receive a discount on the pre-determined sea lion strike rate, based on the assumption that some sea lions that encounter a trawl equipped with a SLED that would have drowned in the absence of a SLED will survive.
+From their introduction, SLEDs were subject to continuous design improvements for 10-15 years and, since 2007, an audited standard Mark 3/13 version has been used by all vessels in the SQU 6T fishery.
+Tows undertaken using an approved SLED receive a discount on the pre-determined sea lion strike rate, based on the assumption that most sea lions that encounter a trawl equipped with a SLED that would have drowned in the absence of a SLED will survive.
 This discount was originally set at 20%, was increased to 35% in 2007-08, and further increased to 82% in August 2012.
-The recent increase in discount rate was made to acknowledge recent research indicating that a high proportion of sea lions encountering a SLED are likely to survive the encounter (summarised in Abraham 2011).
+The recent increase in discount rate was made to acknowledge research in 2012 indicating that a high proportion of sea lions encountering a SLED are likely to survive the encounter (summarised in Abraham 2011).
 There is some remaining uncertainty, including the unknown probability that a sea lion that enters a net but is not subsequently captured will exceed its breath holding limit and die after exiting the trawl via the SLED or the front of the net.
-This uncertainty is discussed in the 2012 Aquatic Environment and Biodiversity Annual Review (MPI 2012).
+This uncertainty is discussed in the Aquatic Environment and Biodiversity Annual Review (MPI 2015).

-Smaller numbers of NZ sea lions are captured in the squid trawl fishery on the Stewart-Snares shelf (SQU 1T, Table 5).
+It is rare for NZ sea lions to be captured in the squid trawl fishery on the Stewart-Snares shelf (SQU 1T, Table 5).
 Formal estimates of total captures in this fishery have not been calculated but captures across all trawl fisheries on the Stewart-Snares shelf were estimated by Thompson & Abraham (2010a) to vary from 3 to 9 sea lions each year.